 Kelly is the founder of the studio Bright Polka Dot, focusing on print, digital, pattern and textile design.
 Her work is focused on the cross between black cultural identity and its representation in mainstream media.
 She feels her role as a designer is to investigate how the socio-political structure affects sounds, symbols and styles of people of color.

 In this article, we highlighted 12 female graphic designers who have made and are making waves.
 This list covered a wide range of approaches and levels of experience in the design world.
 We hope this article encourages change for the good.
-Who are the female designers you admire?
-Let us know in the comments section!

 - Design TheoryFinding Inspiration in Graphic Design History: 5 Aesthetics to Inspire Your Next ProjectDaisy Ein